salsiy/bohobot/content/posts/tech-logs/part-3-automating-releases-release-please.md

 }
 ```

-We update `release-please-config.json` to target this file:
+I update `release-please-config.json` to target this file:

 ```json
 "extra-files": [